 A large multi-national chemical company in Canada agrees that requiring throughput data can place an unfair burden on facilities in terms of resources and their ability to remain competitive.
-"You have to

-An often-cited concern among industry is that PRTR reporting will disclose confidential data that might damage their competitiveness. balance the burden on facilities with the public's right to know," according to the company's director of environmental quality.
+"You have to balance the burden on facilities with the public's right to know," according to the company's director of environmental quality.
 "It is unreasonable to ask facilities to report throughput data.
 But the public has a right to know a facility's releases and transfers, and it is reasonable for facilities to report them."